 - As of the time we go to press, the Connecticut Estate Tax Exemption for property passing to anyone other than a citizen spouse increases, gradually, to the same amount as the federal exemption (presently $5,490,000.00).
 The increase is phased in over 3 years, beginning in 2018.
 This is very good news for many Connecticut residents as it will allow for much less complicated estate planning documents.

-If you are interested in learning more about these types of advance medical directives, please visit our website and read our blog for recent posts.
+If you are interested in learning more about any of these subjects, please visit our website and read our blog for recent posts.
 For advice specific to you or your family, please contact the office.
 We would be glad to meet with you for a no hassle, no charge initial consultation, no matter how long it lasts.